RFFPFSDev/dotnet/jwt/README.md

 # TO DO

-* Invalidate token unexpired after logout
+* Invalidate refresh token after logout
-* Refresh token
+* Implement HashPassword with salt

 # Authentication